fbpx

 There are NO tents!

 Accommodation is provided in buildings with bedrooms, bathrooms, electricity and even a plug socket for your hairdryer!
 Accommodation varies from site to site, but for a Family Camp you will be provided with a family room (or more than 1 depending on your size of family), many of which have en-suite bathrooms.
-For a Health Challenge Camp and Sibling Camp many of the rooms are multi-bedded and are shared with other children and young people from the team, again often with en-suite bathrooms.
-Our staff and volunteers are also resident and so stay on the same corridors as the children, to be on hand if required.
-All bedding is provided, but you will need to bring your own toiletries and towels.
+For a Health Challenge Camp and Sibling Camp, many of the rooms are multi-bedded and shared with other children and young people from the team, often with en-suite bathrooms.
+Some of our camps in Scotland may have single rooms with shared bathrooms.

-There is always a varied menu with plenty of choice and dietary requirements can be catered for as long as we know in advance.
+There is always a varied menu with plenty of choices, and health-related dietary requirements can be catered for as long as we know in advance.
 We do not allow any child or family to bring their own food to camp (unless by prior arrangement for special dietary requirements).
-For those applying for our allergy camp, we create a bespoke menu which is safe for everyone attending camp.

-Yes we are.
-We are awarded Outstanding in all areas!
+Yes, we are.
+We are awarded Outstanding!

 Applying for camp